StanfordAHA/CGRAFlowDoc/bsbuilder/bitstream-spec.md

 # Bitstream Encoding for CGRA Configuration

-The actual encoding for the configuration bitstream changes according to the specific CGRA design that was generated.
+The bitstream configuration encoding changes according to which specific CGRA design was generated.
 See the
 <a href="https://github.com/StanfordAHA/CGRAGenerator/wiki/PE-Spec">PE
 Spec</a> for details.

-As an example, here is how pointwise multiply-by-two gets encoded for a CGRA "shortmem" design:
+As an example, the bitstream below shows how pointwise multiply-by-two gets encoded for a CGRA "shortmem" design.
+As you can see, only two address-data pairs are required for the computation: one to set the constant 'two' and one to do the multiplication.
+The remaining instruction in the bistream are all concerned with routing the data from input pads to the multiplier and then out to the output pads.

 ```
 % cat $bsb/testdir/examples/pointwise.bsa